9001/copyparty/README.md

 ## webdav server

-with read-write support,  supports winXP and later, macos, nautilus/gvfs
+with read-write support,  supports winXP and later, macos, nautilus/gvfs  ... a greay way to [access copyparty straight from the file explorer in your OS](#mount-as-drive)

 click the [connect](http://127.0.0.1:3923/?hc) button in the control-panel to see connection instructions for windows, linux, macos